Looking for an Agent?

 Whether you’re a first-time seller or someone who is looking to buy your first home, there are several ways to find a local real estate agent :

 - Use your management company.
-They deal with a number or realtors and may have an inside view as to who would be a good match.
+They deal with a number of realtors and may have inside views as to who would be a good match

 Buyers and sellers have different needs, and certain real estate agents might specialize in selling over buying and vice versa.
 Whatever your preference, there will be a number of questions you will want to ask a real estate agent before they start helping you with your home search: